 of Thomas Steinemann, MD and MetroHealth

-Wearing decorative contact lenses can be risky, just like the contact lenses that correct your vision.
+Wearing decorative contact lenses can be risky.

 Wearing any kind of contact lenses, including decorative ones, can cause serious damage to your eyes if the lenses are obtained without a prescription or not used correctly.